JetBrains/space-dotnet-sdk/README.md

 * `JetBrains.Space.AspNetCore` — Helpers for using JetBrains.Space with ASP.NET Core, such as:
   * An extension method for `IServiceCollection` to register all JetBrains.Space clients as ASP.NET Core services
   * Helpers for Space Applications webhooks (experimental)
-  * Space asset proxy for images and files in a Space organization (experimental)
+  * Space attachment proxy for images and files in a Space organization (experimental)
 * `JetBrains.Space.AspNetCore.Authentication` — Authentication provider that integrates with ASP.NET Core.

 Let's have a look at how we can start working with `JetBrains.Space.Client`.